dezeroku/arch_ansible/README.md

 Tip: If you don't have a passwordless sudo set up (and you probably shouldn't) you can add `--ask-become-pass` flag to each call, so Ansible can elevate privileges when needed (e.g. for pacman operations).
+Of course this will only work after user with sudo access is actually set up, it's probably best to do the initial setup as root.

 If you don't want to install all packages but still want to have a proper setup of specific "groups" you can use few high-level tags tags.